SwinRoverTeam/srt_wiki/docs/Engineering Documentation/Swinburne Rover.md

 ## Layout
 Current layout structure:
-- talk about what you are doing in your assigned role.
+1. Talk about what you are doing in your assigned role.
-- show pictures of the things you are working on and developing.
+2. Show pictures of the things you are working on and developing.
-- talk about the images in detail on what you did and why.
+3. Talk about the images in detail on what you did and why.
-- sources: websites for part sourcing, GrabCAD models, data sheets, special diagrams, maybe special learning materials etc. Anything that could be useful for future team members and for yourself.
+4. Sources: websites for part sourcing, GrabCAD models, data sheets, special diagrams, maybe special learning materials etc. Anything that could be useful for future team members and for yourself.

 ## Chassis
 **By Don Dulsan Wijesinghe and Noah B**